Accurate identification of communication between multiple interacting neural populations: Results I: Synthetic Multi-Region Datasets

 This experiment demonstrates that inferring inputs, rather than manually specifying inputs, enables more accurate identification of inter-regional communication.
 To evaluate design implications related to input specification, we designed a DGN that implements a dynamical memory function.
 Each region of this ``memory network'' receives unique stimulus information from one observed region and one unobserved region, and is tasked with remembering a recent history of those signals (\Cref{fig:exp1}a, left).
 With each region of the DGN receiving information from both observed and unobserved sources, this setup poses the challenge of disentangling whether each signal arises due to communication or due to external input.
 A common modeling choice is to provide all known external inputs to all model regions and to let model fitting determine which inputs are needed by each region.
 However, in this case, such manual input specification can result in a model completely forgoing communication (\Cref{fig:exp1}a, right) because the manually specified inputs contain the information that was actually transmitted as communication in the DGN.

 We evaluate \mrlfadsr, which does not use the stimulus signals during training or evaluation but rather automatically infers external inputs in an unsupervised manner.
 We also evaluate an ablated \mrlfads variant that does not automatically infer inputs.
-Termed \mrlfadss, this model receives all stimulus signals as manually specified external inputs to each region's generator $\genrnn{i}$ (replacing $\infinput{t}{i}$ with $\stim{t}{1:3}$ in \Cref{eq:gen}).
-By comparison, \mrsds and \mpsrslds also receive all stimulus signals as manually specified inputs, and RRR neither receives nor infers external inputs.
+Termed \mrlfadss, this model receives all stimulus signals as manually specified inputs to each region's generator $\genrnn{i}$ (replacing $\infinput{t}{i}$ with $\stim{t}{1:3}$ in \Cref{eq:gen}).
+Likewise, \mrsds and \mpsrslds receive all stimulus signals as manually specified inputs, whereas RRR neither receives nor infers external inputs.

 The \mrlfads variants (R and S) reconstructed the simulated multi-region activity more accurately than \mrsds, mp-rSLDS, and RRR (\Cref{fig:exp1}b, \Cref{fig:exp1s}a).
 Critically, \mrlfadsr accurately infers the effectome (\Cref{fig:exp1}c, left, \Cref{fig:exp1s}b).
 By contrast, all models that are manually provided stimulus signals (\mrlfadss, \mrsds, mp-rSLDS) infer less accurate effectomes and demonstrate the failure mode mentioned above, forgoing communication and instead relying on the specified inputs to provide the corresponding signals.
 RRR also infers a less accurate effectome.
 These results suggest that manually specifying inputs can discourage models from utilizing---and thus identifying---communication.
 By automatically inferring inputs, \mrlfadsr avoids this failure mode.